 This should clear your cache without a server reboot and the share should be accessable again.

 Administrators can link shares together to create a single volume that looks like one massive hard drive to the users.
-Individual users can define their own DFS volumes, and these can be combined with other DFS volumes using inter-DFS links.
+Individual users can define their own DFS volumes as above, and these can be combined with other DFS volumes using inter-DFS links.
 Suppose you define the c: drive on your PC as a DFS volume.
 If you then turn your PC off, the volume is unavailable, but that does not affect any of the other DFS volumes in the DFS volume name space.

 DFS will support either FAT or NTFS format DFS roots.
 If you cross a 'junction' to a DFS root with a different format, you change from one file format to the other.